Hello and welcome to my home on the web!

 Julie’s upper middle-grade fantasy, PUMPKIN PATCH PRINCESS, became a Wattpad Featured Story and acquired over a quarter of a million views within a year of being published online.
 One of her earlier books is an Amazon Breakthrough Novel Awards quarterfinalist, and the novel with which she signed her agent swept several online contests.

-FOREST OF A THOUSAND LANTERNS is her sixth completed manuscript and landed a three-book deal after many long years of working toward publication.
+FOREST OF A THOUSAND LANTERNS is her sixth completed manuscript and landed a three-book, six-figure deal after many long years of working toward publication.
 Her writing endeavors are well documented on her blog and have made her determined to help others with the same dream.
 When she’s not making up stories, she’s reminiscing about her travels in Paris, London, and Ireland, and dreaming about her next destination (hopefully Japan or New Zealand!).
 Julie lives, works, and writes in New England.

 Julie is represented by Tamar Rydzinski of the Laura Dail Literary Agency.